 Ciryl Gane has been uncharacteristically quiet in the months following the most contentious bout of his career.
-Since his heavyweight title fight with Tom Aspinall ended in chaos due to multiple eye pokes that injured the champion, the majority of the media attention has gone to Aspinall.
+Since his heavyweight title fight with Tom Aspinall at UFC 321 in October 2025 ended in chaos due to multiple eye pokes that injured the champion and ended the bout in a no-contest, the majority of the media attention has gone to Aspinall and his eyes.

 The Briton accused ‘Bon Gamin’ of purposely cheating, documented the damage to his eyes, and constantly expressed how much the injury disrupted his daily life.
-But, ahead of his return to the White House event in June, Ciryl Gane has finally decided to respond.
-And he clearly believes Tom Aspinall has gone too far.
+But, ahead of his return on the UFC White House card in June against Alex Pereira, Ciryl Gane has finally broken his silence on the entire fiasco, and he clearly believes Tom Aspinall has gone too far.
+Speaking to RMC Sport Combat, the Frenchman criticized what he labelled as Aspinall’s “terrible” communication strategy in the aftermath of the fight.

 ADVERTISEMENT

-‘Bon Gamin’ criticized the champion’s public description of his recovery, claiming Tom Aspinall was constantly trying to portray him as a dirty fighter.
+‘Bon Gamin’ criticized the champion’s public description of his recovery, claiming Tom Aspinall was constantly trying to portray him as a dirty fighter by overselling his injury.

 “The guy was like, acting like he can’t drive anymore,” he continued.
 “He said so many things, and he spends so much time trying to accuse me of who knows what.
 It just didn’t make sense anymore at a certain point.